cloudera/cod-examples/phoenix-read-write/README.md

 ```

 Finally, update the Phoenix versions in our Maven project/configuration.
-You need to change respective version corresponding to the respective profile, like HBase-2.2 or HBase2.4 etc.
+You need to change respective version corresponding to the respective profile, like HBase-2.2 or HBase-2.4 etc.
-If you are working with HBase 2.4 you need make change in HBASE-2.4 profile area.
+e.g If you are working with HBase 2.4 you need make change in HBASE-2.4 profile area.

+NOTE: For HBase 2.2 containing minor version lesser than or equal to 7.2.8 phoenix artifact was little different, so we created another profile for that.
+If you are using any minor version of HBase 2.2 below 7.2.9 then you need to change HBASE-2.2-7.2.8 profile area, else HBASE-2.2 area.

 ```
 <project>
   <profiles>
     <profile>
       <id>HBASE-2.2-7.2.8</id>
       <properties>
-        <pch.artifactid.version>phoenix-client</pch.artifactid.version>
+        <phoenix.client.artifactid>phoenix-client</phoenix.client.artifactid>
         <!-- Phoenix thick client version given by COD -->
         <phoenix.client.version>5.0.0.7.2.8.0-228</phoenix.client.version>
         <!-- Phoenix thin client version given by COD -->